 Your networking should be both internal and external.
-Coordinators are encouraged to attend meetings and join committees within areas of their clerkship, department, school/institution, or nationally through the Association of Surgical Education (ASE) www.surgicaleducation.com and the ASE Committee on Coordinators of Surgical Education (CCSE).
+Coordinators are encouraged to attend meetings and join committees within areas of their clerkship, department, school/institution, or nationally through the ASE www.surgicaleducation.com and the ASE Committee on Coordinators of Surgical Education (CCSE).
 Become familiar with the ASE website and in particular the CCSE page.